User filters can be found as admin in the frontend at User Management > Filters.

 If, for example, a report is created by your social media representative with a user filter, you can still see it without a filter if your access has no filter.

 Important: In order to see the report, the user must either have administrator rights or access to the same report category.
-You can learn more about user management in the training chapter of the same name.

 Sending a report